 So her problem is that she’s not “desperately in love” with the Prince, or at least not so desperate that she would turn her back on all the other people she’s come to care about.
 Really, though, if Drosselmeyer could just stop trying to force his grand tragedy as he originally envisioned it, it would be quite obvious that her weakness lies in Duck, not Princess Tutu.

-Then Uzura comes to rescue (because she managed to tag along with Tutu somehow).
+Then Uzura comes to the rescue (because she managed to tag along with Tutu somehow).
 She’s a welcome presence in the episode, not only as a friendly face in Drosselmeyer’s clockwork world, but honestly just to break up the highly emotional interactions among the central players.
 Although she does get one little heartwarming moment of her own when she encounters Edel’s ghost.

 Uzura: Are you a puppet-zura?